jorgebucaran/hyperapp/docs/countdown-timer.md

 # Countdown Timer

-In this example we'll learn how to trigger state updates caused by external events.
+In this example we'll learn how to trigger state updates from external events.

 [Try it Online](https://codepen.io/hyperapp/pen/evOZLv?editors=0010)